 Worldwide 232,000 people get diagnosed with melanoma each year.
-Skin cancers cause 1 mio.
-GP visits annually in Australia alone and in the U.S. one person dies of melanoma every single hour.
+Skin cancers cause 1 million doctor visits annually in Australia alone and in the U.S. one person dies of melanoma every single hour.

 Doctors recommend people to examine their skin and moles for changes.
 Chances of survival – of the otherwise deadly skin cancer Melanoma – is 98% if it is caught early.